gene-ressler/bridge-designer/src/app/features/fly-thru/README.md

 ## Transformations

-A fairly standard pipeline.
+A fairly standard pipeline for everything except the sky box and UI overlays.
+There are notrs about these in the shaders README.

-### Cordinate systems.
+### Model coordinates

-The "global" world coordinate system has

-- Origin at the bridge's leftmost deck joint, center of roadway.
-- Roadway running along the x-axis.
-- Y-axis vertical.
-- Right-handed Z. When origin is on left bank, axis is pointing toward viewer.

-Various model-specific coordinate systems are handy.
-Model transformations are applied to reconcile to global world coordinates.
+Model-specific coordinate systems simplify creation logic for computed models and tool usage for static models.
+Model transformations reconcile them to global world coordinates.

 | Object                  | Origin                        | Orientation                                    |
 | ----------------------- | ----------------------------- | ---------------------------------------------- |